horizon-research/CamJ/README.md

 Function `eventification_noise_simulation_example` is an example that shows how to run noise modeling simulations.
 In this example, it first runs noise modeling for an common sensor imaging pipeline.
-Then, the noising image will feed to a special hardware to generate events between two adjacent noising images.
-In this example, we also show how CamJ accept default noise simulation routine and also any customized simulation routine.
-For more details, please check out `functional_core` directory.
+Then, the noising image will feed to a special hardware to generate events between two temporally-adjacent images.
+In this example, we also show how CamJ accepts default noise simulation routine and also any customized simulation routine.
+For more details, please check out `ieee_vr22` and `functional_core` directory.

 After those functions are defined, just run `example_run.py`
 ```